Daniil Tarasov (ice hockey, born 1999)

-Daniil Vadimovich Tarasov (Даниил Вадимович Тарасов; born 27 March 1999) is a Russian professional ice hockey goaltender for the Florida Panthers of the National Hockey League (NHL).
-He was drafted 86th overall by the Columbus Blue Jackets in the third round of the 2017 NHL entry draft.
+Daniil Vadimovich Tarasov (Даниил Вадимович Тарасов; born 27 March 1999) is a Russian professional ice hockey player who is a goaltender for the Detroit Red Wings of the National Hockey League (NHL).
+He was selected in the third round, 86th overall, by the Columbus Blue Jackets in the 2017 NHL entry draft.

 Early life

 Tarasov was born in Novokuznetsk, Kemerovo Oblast; his father, Vadim, was a goaltender for Metallurg Novokuznetsk in the Russian Superleague (RSL) when Daniil was born.
 Tarasov started skating when he was three years old.
 When he was seven years old, his family moved to Ufa after Tarasov's father signed with the Salavat Yulaev Ufa in 2006.
 Daniil joined the Salavat Yulaev's sports school, starting as a defenceman before making the change to goaltender at the age of eight.

 Playing career

 Junior

 On 16 November 2015, Tarasov made his Junior Hockey League (MHL) debut with Tolpar Ufa in a 6–4 win against the Chaika Nizhny Novgorod.
 He missed the following MHL season after he received surgery on his tibia for a tumor.
 He returned for the next season for Tolpar Ufa, earning the starting goaltending position with 40 games played and a 1.85 GAA and .928 SV%.